AC-DC: Amplification Curve Diagnostics for Covid-19 Group Testing: AC-DC Schemes: Worst-case model analysis

 As before, we assume that we are given a set of $n$ samples with at most $d$ infected individuals.
 Our goal is to minimize the number of tests needed to identify \emph{all infected individuals} and we do not impose any restrictions on the ``simplicity'' of our scheme.
 As a result, we consider a generalization of the model described in the previous section which allows for more than three test outcomes.

 For simplicity, as well as for practical reasons\footnote{As we quantize the $C_t$ values or the phase transition thresholds according to equally spaced cycle numbers}, we focus on equidistant thresholds but allow for warm-up/saturation effects.
+We refer to this model as the saturation GT scheme.

 Let $\tau, m \in \mathbb{Z}^{+}$ represent the distance between the thresholds and the number of thresholds, respectively.

 Denote the outcomes of the test by a nonnegative integer $t \leq m$.
 Then,

 We seek to identify $d$ infected individuals from a population of size $n$ given that each test returns a value in~(\ref{eq:tret}).
 We refer to this problem as the $(n,d)$ adaptive SQGT problem or the $(n,d)$-ASQGT problem for short.